CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 #### Drell-Yan event cleaning

 There are different approaches to measure the fake rate.
 One approach is to use clean Drell-Yan events with low MET.
 Any track of such events which passes the disappearing track tag can be considered as a fake track.
 Our signal region has zero leptons, thus we imitate Z→νν events by removing the leptons (referred to as `event cleaning`).
-We will ignore the tracks from the leptons and recalculate the HT, missing HT and number of jets in the event.
+We will recalculate HT, missing HT and the number of jets per event without the leptons.
 Any jet connected to one of the two leptons is then ignored as well.

-<b>Exercise: Write a script which loops over the nutples and selects exactly two reconstructed leptons with an invariant mass compatible with that of the Z mass (±10 GeV).
+<b>Exercise: Loops over the nutples and select events with exactly two reconstructed leptons with an invariant mass compatible with that of the Z mass (±10 GeV).
 Plot the invariant dilepton distribution for electrons and muons.</b> What requirements can you add to improve the event selection?

-You should obtain a Z mass peak with little QCD contribution.
+You should obtain a Z mass peak with only little QCD contribution.

 Now, add the event cleaning in the main event loop: